-When it comes to over-represented profiles in the MBA applicant pool, engineers are at the top (alongside applicants from consulting and finance – which we’ll address in upcoming articles).
+When it comes to over-represented profiles in the MBA applicant pool, engineers are at the top (alongside applicants from consulting and finance – which we address in related articles of this series).

 Set your sights on a top 10 business school, and you can assume your peers have equally impressive academic and professional distinctions, along with stellar GMAT scores.
 So, it’s rarely these elements that will set you apart.
-If you’re an engineer, you need to approach the MBA application differently.
+If you’re an engineer, you need to approach the MBA application differently with a sector-specific strategy.

-First, take heart: It’s fantastic to have an engineering background plus a degree from a top business school to launch you into your future career.
+First, take heart: It’s fantastic to have a tech background plus a degree from a top business school to launch you into your future career.
 Both place you in an excellent position to advance to a lot of different roles in an array of industries.
 They’re a great combination.

 The top business schools think so, too.
 The best of the best from the tech giants continue to enter the ranks of the world’s most competitive business schools – more than 16% of Stanford GSB’s incoming class hails from the technology sector, and 11% of the incoming class at Harvard Business School.